-1. Every person has the right to have his or her affairs handled impartially, fairly and within a reaso nable time by the institutions, bodies, offices and agencies of the Union.

-- 2. This right includes: - (a) the right of every person to be heard, before any individual measure which would affect him or her adversely is taken; - (b) the right of every person to have access to his or her file, while respecting the legitimate interests of confidentiality and of professional and business secrecy; - (c) the obligation of the administration to give reasons for its decisions. - 3.
-Every person has the right to have the Union make good any damage caused by its institutions or by its servants in the performance of their duties, in accordance with the general principles common to the laws of the Member States. - 4.
-Every person may write to the institutions of the Union in one of the languages of the Constitution and must have an answer in the same language.
+- 1. Every person has the right to have his or her affairs handled impartially, fairly and within a reasonable time by the Institutions, bodies, offices and agencies of the Union. - 2.
+This right includes: - the right of every person to be heard, before any individual measure which would affect him or her adversely is taken; - the right of every person to have access to his or her file, while respecting the legitimate interests of confidentiality and of professional and business secrecy; - the obligation of the administration to give reasons for its decisions. - 3.
+Every person has the right to have the Union make good any damage caused by its Institutions or by its servants in the performance of their duties, in accordance with the general principles common to the laws of the Member States. - 4.
+Every citizen may write to the Institutions of the Union in one of the languages of the Constitution and must have an answer in the same language.

-Article 41 1 is based on the existence of the Union as subject to the rule of law whose characteristics were developed in the case law which enshrined inter alia good administration as a general principle of law (see inter alia Court of Justice judgment of 31 March 1992 in Case C-255/90 P, Burban [1992] ECR I-2253, and Court of First Instance judgments of 18 September 1995 in Case T-167/94 Nölle [1995] ECR II-2589, and 9 July 1999 in Case T-231/97 New Europe Consulting and others [1999] ECR II-2403).
-The wording for that right in the first two paragraphs results from the case law (Court of Justice judgment of 15 October 1987 in Case 222/86 Heylens [1987] ECR 4097, paragraph 15 of the grounds, judgment of 18 October 1989 in Case 374/87 Orkem [1989] ECR 3283, judgment of 21 November 1991 in Case C-269/90 TU München [1991] ECR I-5469, and Court of First Instance judgments of 6 December 1994 in Case T-450/93 Lisrestal [1994] ECR II-1177, 18 September 1995 in Case T-167/94 Nölle [1995] ECR II-258) and the wording regarding the obligation to give reasons comes from Article 253 of the EC Treaty, now replaced by Article I-38(2) of the Constitution (cf. also the legal base in Article III-398 of the Constitution for the adoption of legislation in the interest of an open, efficient and independent European administration).
+Article 41 is based on the existence of the Union as subject to the rule of law whose characteristics were developed in the case law which enshrined inter alia good administration as a general principle of law (see inter alia Court of Justice judgment of 31 March 1992 in Case C-255/90 P, Burban [1992] ECR I-2253, and Court of First Instance judgments of 18 September 1995 in Case T-167/94 Nölle [1995] ECR II-2589, and 9 July 1999 in Case T-231/97 New Europe Consulting and others [1999] ECR II-2403).
+The wording for that right in the first two paragraphs results from the case law (Court of Justice judgment of 15 October 1987 in Case 222/86 Heylens [1987] ECR 4097, paragraph 15 of the grounds, judgment of 18 October 1989 in Case 374/87 Orkem [1989] ECR 3283, judgment of 21 November 1991 in Case C-269/90 TU München [1991] ECR I-5469, and Court of First Instance judgments of 6 December 1994 in Case T-450/93 Lisrestal [1994] ECR II-1177, 18 September 1995 in Case T-167/94 Nölle [1995] ECR II-258) and the wording regarding the obligation to give reasons comes from Article 253 of the EC Treaty, now replaced by Article [37(2)] of the Constitution (cf. also the legal base in Article [III-304] of the Constitution for the adoption of legislation in the interest of an open, efficient and independent European administration).

-Paragraph 3 reproduces the right now guaranteed by Article III-431 of the Constitution.
+Paragraph 3 reproduces the right now guaranteed by Article [III-337] of the Constitution.

-Paragraph 4 reproduces the right now guaranteed by Articles I-10(2)(d) and III-129 of the Constitution.
-In accordance with Article 52(2) of the Charter 2, those rights are to be applied under the conditions and within the limits defined by Part III of the Constitution.
+Paragraph 4 reproduces the right now guaranteed by Articles [8, fourth indent, and III-12] of the Constitution.
+In accordance with Article 52(2) of the Charter, those rights are to be applied under the conditions and within the limits defined by Part III of the Constitution.

-The right to an effective remedy, which is an important aspect of this question, is guaranteed in Article 47 of this Charter 3.
+The right to an effective remedy, which is an important aspect of this question, is guaranteed in Article 47 of this Charter.